 If your kidneys don’t work well, you’ll have higher levels of metformin in your system.
 This raises your risk of lactic acidosis.
 If you have acute heart failure, or recently have had a heart attack, you should not take metformin.
 Your heart may not send enough blood to your kidneys.
-This would prevent your kidneys from removing metformin from your body, increasing your risk of lactic acidosis.
+This would prevent your kidneys from removing metformin from your body, which increases your risk of lactic acidosis.

-You should not take metformin if you have severe liver problems.
 Your liver clears lactic acid from your body.
-Severe liver problems could lead to a buildup of lactic acid, which raises your risk of lactic acidosis, even without taking metformin.
-Metformin can also cause hepatotoxicity or liver damage, so it’s important before starting metformin to have a blood test to ensure your kidney and liver are functioning normally.
-You will need to have the blood test repeated while taking metformin.
+Severe liver problems could lead to a buildup of lactic acid, which can raise your risk of lactic acidosis.
+Even without taking metformin.
+Metformin can also cause hepatotoxicity or liver damage.
+So, it’s important before starting metformin to have a blood test to ensure your kidney and liver are functioning normally.
+You will need to repeat the blood test while taking metformin.

-The more common side effects of metformin are mostly gastrointestinal, including: heartburn, nausea, vomiting, bloating, gas, diarrhea, constipation, and abdominal pain.
+The more common side effects of metformin are mostly gastrointestinal.
+They include heartburn, nausea, vomiting, bloating, gas, diarrhea, constipation, and abdominal pain.
 Metformin can also cause headaches and a metallic taste in your mouth.
-Metformin can also cause anemia by decreasing vitamin B12 in your body.
+Metformin can also cause anemia.
+It can decrease vitamin B12 in your body.

-So to answer the question, is metformin safe to take, the answer is: it depends.
-Depending on your current state of health, it has the potential to be very harmful to your body.
-But if you do not have any preexisting risk factors, metformin can be very helpful in lowering blood sugar.
+It has the potential to be very harmful to your body depending on your current state of health.
+But, if you do not have any preexisting risk factors, metformin can be very helpful.
+It can lower blood sugar.

 We talk a lot about how to reverse insulin resistance in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
 I hope you’ll join us.